 OK, now that everybody has rolled in, let's get started.
 The ultimate topic of this article is summer rolls.
 But to do justice to that endeavor, one should understand the often bewildering context of Asian rolls in general.
-My plan was to elucidate the culinary differences and history of these rolls, but that's where the confusion began.
+I planned to elucidate these rolls' culinary differences and history, but that's where the confusion began.

-In preparation for this article I spent a couple days reviewing a variety of cookbooks, reference books, and websites, all American in origin.
-I was on a roll, but hadn't arrived at a consensus as I encountered much disparate information.
+In preparation for this article, I spent a couple of days reviewing a variety of cookbooks, reference books, and websites, all American in origin.
+I was on a roll but hadn't reached a consensus as I encountered much disparate information.
 I realized I had to go to the horse's mouth.

-I began by querying my wife and her friends, all of whom grew up in China, about their egg/spring roll experiences.
-Next I consulted with a Chinese couple who had owned a number of Chinese restaurants in New York City.
+I began by querying my wife and her friends, who grew up in China, about their egg/spring roll experiences.
+Next, I consulted with a Chinese couple who had owned several Chinese restaurants in New York City.

 Spring Roll or Egg Roll?

 Spring rolls are indigenous to China, with neighboring countries sporting their own versions.
-Egg rolls are an American invention, albeit by Chinese immigrants during the 19th century.
+Egg rolls are an American invention by Chinese immigrants during the 19th century.

 Spring rolls were traditionally eaten during the Chinese New Year celebration or Spring Festival, hence the name.
-During my preliminary search, I perused a number of sources asserting that both rolls originated in China, or that the egg roll was Chinese and the spring roll was the Americanized counterpart.
+During my preliminary search, I perused several sources asserting that both rolls originated in China or that the egg roll was Chinese and the spring roll was the Americanized counterpart.

-But my Chinese cohort was unanimous that the spring roll was of Chinese provenance.
+But my Chinese cohort unanimously said the spring roll was of Chinese provenance.
 Moreover, none of them ever had an egg roll in their country of origin.

 Egg rolls are also always fried.
-Spring rolls can be eaten fried or fresh although the fresh version is more common to Vietnam which we'll get to shortly.
+Spring rolls can be eaten fried or fresh, although the fresh version is more common in Vietnam, which we'll get to shortly.

 Vietnamese spring rolls can be fried or fresh.
 They frequently contain pork, bean sprouts, rice or mung bean noodles, and other ingredients characteristic of Southeast Asia.
 Vietnamese fish sauce is often used as a component for the dipping sauces served with them.

-Working with them can be a little tricky.
-To render them pliable they must be briefly soaked in warm water and drained on a clean towel.
-They are delicate and must be handled with care as they have a nasty tendency to tear or fold up on themselves.
+Working with them can be tricky.
+To render them pliable, they must be briefly soaked in warm water and drained on a clean towel.
+They are delicate and must be handled carefully as they tend to tear or fold up on themselves.

 How to Prepare a Summer Roll

-Start with a round dish, such as a pie plate, large enough to hold the wrappers.
+Start with a round dish large enough to hold the wrappers, such as a pie plate.
 Fill it with warm water.
 Have all of the ingredients for the filling ready to go.

 Place a wrapper in the water and keep your fingers in contact with it.
-You can feel when the wrapper begins to become pliable.
-This takes around 15 seconds but I rely on touch and not the clock.
+You can feel it when the wrapper begins to become pliable.
+This takes around 15 seconds, but I rely on touch, not the clock.

 Insufficient soaking and the wrapper will remain somewhat brittle and crack.
-Too much and it becomes mushy and tears.
-After a few practice ones you'll be able to sense just the right point with your fingers.
+Too much, and it becomes mushy and tears.
+After a few practice ones, you can sense just the right point with your fingers.

-Holding the filling tightly with your first four fingers, use your thumbs to flip over the bottom creating the first turn.
-Fold over the sides of the wrapper where you left an inch space to close the ends and then proceed to roll the remainder.
+Holding the filling tightly with your first four fingers, use your thumbs to flip over the bottom, creating the first turn.
+Fold over the sides of the wrapper where you left an inch of space to close the ends, and then proceed to roll the remainder.

 The top of the wrapper will stick somewhat to the board.
-As you roll you can tug it somewhat, using it's adherence to make the roll tighter.
+You can tug it somewhat as you roll, using its adherence to make the roll tighter.